 Write to me, Emmi.
 Writing is like kissing, but without lips.
 Writing is kissing with the mind.

 Wow!
 What an amazing review.
-As we said yesterday, the blogosphere is really falling in love with Love Virtually, but I think this review (from Jul’s Kitchen) is my favourite yet.
+As we said yesterday, the blogosphere is really falling in love with Love Virtually, but I think this review (from Jul’s Kitchen) is my generic name for viagra favourite yet.

 Two million copies sold in Germany alone.
 Bought by thirty-five publishers around the world, and adapted into a successful touring stage play.
 Love Virtually and its sequel Every Seventh Wave, by Austrian novelist Daniel Glattauer, are well on the way to becoming the next global publishing phenomenon.

 Love Virtually is a thoroughly modern epistolary novel with a difference: its protagonists – Emmi Rothner and Leo Leike – communicate exclusively by e-mail.
 In fact, they only “meet” when Emmi mistakenly sends an e-mail to Leo’s inbox.
 A romance ensues that allows them to live out a shared secret life far removed from their day-to-day existences.
 But to what extent does it rely on fantasy and escapism, and will it survive a real-life meeting?